Every finished photo you see on my website started somewhere else. Usually somewhere less flattering.

 What the camera gave me

-The RAW file just needed some live.
-Skin tones were uneven, there was some shine on her forehead, a few minor blemishes, and the overall image lacked the polish that makes a headshot feel authoritative.
+The RAW file just needed some love.
+I lessened the bags under her eyes, there was some shine on her forehead, a few minor blemishes were removed, her hair needed cleaned up, and I brightened her smile a little.
+The overall image lacked the polish that makes a headshot feel authoritative.
 None of that is unusual.
-A RAW file is a starting point, not a finished product — it captures everything, including the stuff that doesn't serve the subject.
-RAW is the way to shoot files youre going to edit as aprofessional photographer, but if you’re not going to edit, then you need to shoot im JPEG format.
+A RAW file is a starting point, never a finished product — it captures everything, including the stuff that doesn't serve the subject.
+RAW is the way to shoot files you’re going to edit as aprofessional photographer, but if you’re not going to edit, then you need to shoot im JPEG format.

 This is where the real work begins.